bitrockteam/bitrock-website/src/academy/readme.md

 ![/img/lightbend-logo.png](/img/lightbend-logo.png)

-This is the list of **Lightbend** courses scheduled for the coming months.<br>
-The courses are provided by certified trainers and each participant will receive an official **Lightbend Certification**.
+This is the list of **Lightbend** courses.<br> The courses are provided by certified trainers and each participant will receive an official **Lightbend Certification**.

 </div>